Antispace-AI/aios-labs/README.md

   </a>
 </p>

 [Antispace](https://antispace.app/) empowers you to build and deploy powerful applications with minimal effort.
-This repository contains all apps available in the [Antispace App Lab](https://antispace.app/lab).
+This repository contains all apps available in the [Antispace AIOS Labs](https://antispace.app/lab).
 It includes documentation and examples of how to extend Antispace using our modern development framework.

 ![Header](images/header.webp)